-Americans with Disabilities Act of 1990 Coordinator: Thomas Raab 1-781-878-0786 this part, including any investigation of any complaint communicated to it alleging its noncompliance with this part or alleging any actions that would be prohibited by this part.
+Americans with Disabilities Act of 1990 Coordinator: Thomas Raab 1-781-878-0786 Hugh Galligan 4/27/2017 11:43 AM

+The regulations implementing the ADA provide that: "A public entity that employs 50 or more persons shall designate at least one employee to coordinate its efforts to comply with and carry out its responsibilities under this part, including any investigation of any complaint communicated to it alleging its noncompliance with this part or alleging any actions that would be prohibited by this part.
 The public entity must make available to all interested individuals the name, office address, and telephone number of the employee or employees designated pursuant to this paragraph."
 (34 CFR 35.107(a)